Accelerated Master's Degree

 - Submit the Biology Department Graduate Program Application.
 This is not the official university application but will be the main item the department sees in evaluating your application.

-- Complete the UofL School of Interdisciplinary and Graduate Studies (SIGS) online application.
+- Complete the UofL Graduate School online application.
 This is the official UofL application and is required for all applicants.
 Please note there is $65 application fee.

-- Have two letters of reference sent to UofL SIGS.
-References may be completed electronically via the online UofL SIGS application.
+- Have two letters of reference sent to the UofL Graduate School.
+References may be completed electronically via the online the UofL Graduate School application.

-- Have official transcripts from previous institutions sent to UofL SIGS.
+- Have official transcripts from previous institutions sent to the UofL Graduate School.
 All academic credentials not in English must be accompanied with a notarized verbatim English translation in addition to official transcripts.

 What about a Master's Degree in Teaching?